What is physical activity?

 - Lose fat and build lean muscle.

-- Lower your risk for serious health problems.
+- Lower your risk for serious health problems, including diabetes, heart attack, high blood pressure, and some cancers.

-- Keep your bones, muscles, and joints strong.
+- Keep your heart, lungs, bones, muscles, and joints strong and healthy.

 How can you make being active part of your life?